probmods/chapters/inference-about-inference.md

 % Inference about Inference

->***Note: This chapter has not been revised for the new format and Church engine.
-Some content may be incomplete!
-Some example may not work!***

 The `query` operator is an ordinary Church function, in the sense that it can occur anywhere that any other function can occur.
 In particular, we can construct a query with another query inside of it: this represents hypothetical inference *about* a hypothetical inference.
 Nested queries are particularly useful in modeling social cognition: reasoning about another agent, who is herself reasoning.

 (There are some implementation-specific restrictions on nesting queries: the `rejection-query` operator can always be nested, while nesting `mh-query` requires special syntax.)